stommen/tif285/Intro/preface.md

 * Prof. Daniel Phillips, Ohio University
 * Prof. Ian Vernon, Durham University
 * Dr. Sarah Wesolowski, University of Pennsylvania

+Many of the advanced Bayesian methods that are presented in these notes have been published in scientific papers co-authored with different collaborators.
+In particular, several postdocs, PhD students and master students have had leading roles in the development and application of the methods to address various scientific questions.
+In alphabetical order I would like to highlight the contributions of: Boris Carlsson, Tor Djärv, Weiguang Jiang, Eleanor May, Isak Svensson, and Oliver Thim.

 The full list of people that have contributed with ideas, discussions, or by generously sharing their knowledge is very long.
 Rather than inadvertently omitting someone, I simply say thank you to all.
 More generally, I am truly thankful for being part of an academic environment in which ideas and efforts are shared rather than kept isolated.